niallriddell/constellation-extensions-challenge/WidgetTutorial.md

 Save your file.

-1. Navigate to Storybook and review the **View all** implementation.
+5. Navigate to Storybook and review the **View all** implementation.
 There is a simple number search (this can be any search filter) that will display rating less than or equal to the value in the search box.
 Try it out.
 You will also see that the actions still work and the **Popver** is now displayed reltive to the **Modal**.

-> [!NOTE] When adopting this pattern for Utility widgets if you have a large
+> When adopting this pattern for Utility widgets if you have a large number of
-> number of items to display then a different data loading strategy must be
+> items to display then a different data loading strategy must be adopted to
-> adopted to avoid performance issues.
-Consider using paging whn fetching data
+> avoid performance issues.
+Consider using paging whn fetching data and fetch
-> and fetch only the first page when the widget loads and for display in the
+> only the first page when the widget loads and for display in the **View all**
-> **View all** modal.
-After the modal loads you can provide the ability to load
+> modal.
+After the modal loads you can provide the ability to load further pages
-> further pages or to reduce the number of items via using a Filter.
+> or to reduce the number of items via using a Filter.
 See
 > [getDataAsync](https://docs.pega.com/bundle/pcore-pconnect/page/pcore-pconnect-public-apis/api/getdataasync-datapagename-context-parameters-paging-query-options.html)
 > api for how to use Paging and Filtering options.